-In Chinese philosophy and religion there are two principles, one is Yin and the other is Yang.
-Yin represents negative, dark and female or feminine.
-Yang represents positive, bright and masculine.
+In Chinese philosophy and religion, there are two principles: Yin and Yang.
+Yin represents negative, dark, and female or feminine.
+Yang represents positive, bright, and masculine.

-The philosophy of yin and yang is the centre of Chinese culture and plays an important part about everything to do with China and Chinese culture.
-The first references to Yin and Yang came from the “I Ching”, the five classic works compiled and edited by Confucius.
+The philosophy of yin and yang is the center of Chinese culture and plays an important part in everything to do with China and Chinese culture.
+The first references to yin and yang came from the “I Ching,” the five classic works compiled and edited by Confucius.

 People often think of yin and yang as opposing forces.
 However, it is really more appropriate to view them as complementary pairs.
 In Chinese culture, when problems arise people usually assume there is a conflict between these two elements or there is an imbalance between their surroundings.

 No matter whether there is a flood, divorce, or even a fire in the kitchen, all can be attributed to the disharmony in the forces of yin and yang.
 The interaction of these two elements influence the destinies of creatures and life in general.
 Of course, this can sound overly superstitious to many people but which culture doesn’t have its own special belief?